HemingYHM/ICPOESDP/README.md

  - Pandas
  - Numpy
  - Matplotlib
- - Dedicated GUI for the Calibration Curve plotter?(Done)

  ### How to set up virtual environment for ICPOESDP
  1. We want to first: Initialize the virtual enviroment, please make sure you have python installed, ther version I use is 3.7
 ```
 python3 -m venv ICPOESDP